-We here at Platform 3 Solutions find this compelling as it confirms what the marketplace is telling us – like the ‘grand mainframe migration’ to open systems in the 1990s (all driven by lower cost and greater agility) here in the next 3-5 years the move to cloud services will leave repository vendors like Oracle in the rear view mirror.
+We here at Platform 3 Solutions find this compelling as it confirms what the marketplace is telling us – like the ‘grand mainframe migration’ to open systems in the 1990s (all driven by lower cost and greater agility) here in the next 3-5 years the move to cloud services will leave repository vendors like Oracle behind.

 In our previous blog titled “Migration and Retirement of Oracle is in full tilt” the reasons why this is happening are clear.
-We have heard from clients their intend to reduce (or remove) their Oracle footprint.
+We have heard from clients their intent to reduce (or remove) their Oracle footprint.
 Why?
-Let us count the ways::
+Let us count the ways:

 - CLOUD: Oracle is not a cloud company and the world is moving to cloud solutions and platforms like Google, AWS and Microsoft Azure.

 - SOLUTIONS: The acquired solutions in Oracle – Peoplesoft, JD Edwards, Siebel, etc – are not evolving or cloud centric.

 - SOFTWARE AUDITS: Oracle software audits are more frequent, more painful and are likely to cause business disruptions.
 This issue is so prolific, Gartner recently published an article titled “How to Minimize the Risk or Oracle Audits and Reduce Cost Exposure“.

 - MONEY: The yearly maintenance check to Oracle is bringing less and less value.